imanbeik/TrampolineFileEncoder/README.md

     3: Decode a file
     0: Exit
-For encoding a file you must enter 1 after doing that you should provide a valid full path to your file in your computer and a key of your choice, then if the path is valid you will get a prompt with a new path to your new file which is encoded form of your original file.
+For encoding a file you must enter 1 after doing that you should provide a valid full path to your file in your computer and a key of your choice, then if the path is valid you will get a reply with a new path to your new file which is encoded form of your original file.

 #### Decoding data:
 Assuming you have a encoded file which is the ouput of this program, you can now decode it if you have the key,